 Tell the reader that you have enclosed relevant documentation verifying your income.
 These can be tax returns, pay stubs, or bank statements.
 Thank them for their time and conclude the letter.
 Leave space for your signature.
 To add legitimacy, ask your employer to attach a statement verifying the information.
 This will make your letter stand out from the crowd.

 Do you need a payment verification that's fast and easy?
-Contact ThePayStubs today to use our online paystub generator.
+Use our time-saving online paystub generator right away!